Trolling with Strip Baits

 6. Stitching the Panama bait

 Panama baits are stitched together edge to edge.
-The best stitching string is Dacron.
-Failing that, use cotton.
-Pull out an adequate length of string and pass the needle through the cartilage right at the front of the bait above the pectoral fins.
+The best stitching string is heavy waxed rigging floss.
+Pull out an adequate length of floss and pass the needle through the cartilage right at the front of the bait above the pectoral fins.
 This is the strongest part of the bait.

 Pass the needle through the leader loop.
 Repeat, the loop, not the eye of the hook.
 Pass the needle out the other side of the bait.
 Stitches should go across the bait and enter the bait from the other side.
 Some people stitch the bait all the way down to the tail.
 I prefer to stitch until where the hook comes out of the bait, leaving a forked tail for more wiggle.
 Stitch back up.
 The stitches must close the bait firmly and be deep enough so that they cannot easily be torn out.
 The stitch pattern along the top of the bait should look like a row of Xs.